knbe/grading/README.md

 - Once finished grading a particular student, save and close the `comments.txt` file.
 Select the next student and repeat.
 - When finished grading all students, run `grade <dir> -u` to create an "upload" directory.
-Zip this directory and upload to NYU Classes.
+Zip this directory and upload to Classes.